You are listening to the most listened-to radio talk show in the country and probably the world.

 They better get their stuff.

-During a discussion about their poverty tour, we still haven't learned what they're doing on it.
+We still haven't learned what they're doing on it.

-So far, the best we can figure they're running around making threats.
+So far, the best we can figure, they're running around making threats.

 That's some poverty tour.